Important change:

 Nadine:

-After five years, I finally went to the neurologist.
-I described the symptoms to him, he took his thick book, leafed through it and said: “What you're telling me can't actually be true.
-Only men between 40 and 50 years old get this.
-Women don't have that, and there's no medication for it."
-I thought I was the only one in the world who had something like that.
-Once I went to the hospital because I couldn't take it anymore, but they sent me home again.
+After five years, I finally went to see a neurologist.
+I described my symptoms to him, he took out his thick book, leafed through it, and said, "What you're describing, you can't possibly have.
+Only men between 40 and 50 get it.
+Women don't have it, and there's no medication for it."
+I thought I was the only person in the world with something like that.
+Once I went to the hospital because I couldn't stand it anymore, but they sent me home again.

 Klaus:

 1999 was a particularly bad year.
-Sometimes my wife asked me to stay with her because she was afraid not to be able to endure it.
-The only help I could give her: I led a monologue throughout the pain attack, told her what we had done last day and what we were still doing, about the children, from the house, about work ...
-I never talked an answer, at most one gesture.
-So I steered her a little.
-The background noise was good for her.
-Later I tried to stand by her by accompanying her to the doctors, told them my observations and guesses and asked a lot.
-But very few doctors can accept that relatives are concerned.
-You can't ask me to watch my wife's suffering!
+Sometimes my wife asked me to stay with her because she was afraid she wouldn't be able to bear it.
+The only help I could offer her was to talk a monologue throughout the entire pain attack, telling her what we had done the previous day and what we still planned to do—about the children, the house, work… I talked incessantly and never expected a reply, at most a gesture.
+That way I distracted her a little.
+The noise was comforting.
+Later, I tried to support her by accompanying her to the doctors, sharing my observations and suspicions, and asking a lot of questions.
+But very few doctors can accept that family members are concerned.
+Surely I can't be expected to stand idly by while my wife suffers!

 Nadine:

-I wanted to pull my teeth with my pliers to have counter pain.
-Finally my doctor sent me to the cure.
-On the application it said that I was mentally at the end, which was also true, but in the spa clinic I was checked for alcohol and tablets.
-At first I don't understand what was going on, then I told them that I had a cluster, but they couldn't do anything with that.
-They continued to control me and sent me to psychiatric conversations.
-The cure was completely for the cat.
-Treatment by the neurologist didn't help either.
-For nine years he tried a wide variety of medication, increasing it from light headache to strong migraine products.
-He only gave me an effective remedy after it had been on the market for years!
-He was considered a luminary in his field, and that's why I stayed with him.
-Too long, as I think today.
-Once I was with a pain therapist who advised me to oxygen.
-But I couldn't imagine that, and that's not how I went back.
-I would just have listened to her!
+I was ready to pull my teeth out with pliers just to have some counter-pain.
+Finally, my doctor sent me to a health resort.
+The application stated that I was at my wit's end, which was true, but at the resort, they tested me for alcohol and pills.
+At first, I didn't understand what was going on, then I told them I had cluster headaches, but they couldn't make heads or tails of it.
+They kept testing me and sent me for psychiatric evaluations.
+The resort stay was a complete waste of time.
+The treatment by the neurologist didn't help either.
+For nine years, he tried all sorts of medications, increasing the dosage from mild headache pills to strong migraine medication.
+He only prescribed an effective medication after it had been on the market for years!
+He was considered a leading expert in his field, and that's why I stayed with him.
+Too long, I think now.
+Once, I saw a pain specialist who recommended oxygen therapy.
+But I couldn't imagine it working, so I didn't go back.
+I wish I had listened to her!

 Klaus:

-The worst thing for me was this insane helplessness.
-As a man, you have this guarding instinct and want to ward off any danger from outside.
-You feel responsible - and here was a situation in which I couldn't do anything.
-My fragile wife sits there and dissolves in my presence without me being able to stop it!
-That was incredibly stressful for me.
+The worst part for me was this incredible helplessness.
+As a man, you have this protective instinct and want to shield her from any external threat.
+You feel responsible – and here was a situation where I couldn't do anything.
+There sat my fragile wife, disintegrating in my presence, without me being able to stop it!
+That weighed heavily on me.

 Nadine:

-At first I ran through the apartment like a crazy person during the attacks, but then I noticed that it was better when I stay calm.
-Then the tears run down, but I don't get out of my way and keep my nerves.
-The pain doesn't stop for a moment and I am all the time with full consciousness.
-If I am tired through the nightly sleep deprivation and lie down at noon, a new attack will be triggered.
+At first, I ran around the apartment like a madwoman during the attacks, but then I realized it's better if I stay still.
+Tears stream down my face, but I don't lose my temper and I keep my composure.
+The pain doesn't let up for a moment, and I remain fully conscious the entire time.
+If I'm tired from sleep deprivation at night and lie down at midday, it triggers another attack.

 Klaus: